Pope Leo XIV Visits St. Mary Major and Prays at Pope Francis's Tomb

 Pope Leo XIII visited the Basilica of Our Lady and prayed at the tomb of Pope Francis Pope Leo XIII visited the Basilica of Our Lady and prayed at the tomb of Pope Francis

-According to the Holy See Press Office, Pope Leo also paused in prayer in front of the Marian image before leaving the basilica around 8:15 p.m. and continuing his journey to Castel Gandolfo.
+As reported by the Holy See Press Office, Pope Leo took a moment to pray before the Marian image prior to departing the basilica at approximately 8:15 p.m. to resume his journey to Castel Gandolfo.

 Pope Leo at the tomb of his predecessor Pope Leo at the tomb of his predecessor